skip to main content

 9 units (3-0-6) | second term

 Provide a basic introduction to Global Biogeochemical cycles, with a focus on drivers of the global biosphere.
 Topics to be covered include fundamentals of photosynthesis and its quantitative formulation, impact of nutrients, microbial processes underlying weathering, decomposition, and carbon remineralization, box modeling, hydrological cycle, land surface energy balance and basics of land surface modeling, ecosystem processes and the human footprint.
-Scripting (Matlab) knowledge useful for homework sets.
+Some basic scientific computing (Python/Julia) knowledge is required for homework sets.

 Instructor: Frankenberg